knkrn5/Programming-Concepts/py/oopsinpy.md

 u.set_password("newpass")    # ✅ Set via setter
 print(u.get_password())      # newpass

-# ℹ️ Python allows it, but it's clearer and better to call static members via the class name.⬇️
+# ℹ️In Python also we can access the static variable and methods via instace(but not recommended) , always call static members via the class name.⬇️
 u.credential()         # ✅ Works, but not recommended❌
 print(u.email)     # ✅ Works, but not recommended❌